UmlsBERT: Clinical Domain Knowledge Augmentation of Contextual Embeddings Using the Unified Medical Language System Metathesaurus: Methods

-Firstly, we introduced a new embedding matrix called $SG \in \mathbb{R}^{d \times D_s}$ into the input embedding of the BERT model, where $d$ is BERT's transformer hidden dimension and $D_s=6$ is the number of unique UMLS semantic groups that could be identified in the vocabulary of our model.
-In particular, in this matrix, each row represents the unique semantic group in UMLS that a word can be identified with (for example the word `heart' is associated with the semantic group `Anatomy' in UMLS).
+We introduce a new embedding matrix called $ST \in \mathbb{R}^{ D_s \times d}$ into the input embedding of the BERT model, where $d$ is BERT's transformer hidden dimension and $D_s=44$ is the number of unique UMLS semantic types that can be identified in the vocabulary of our model.
+In particular, in this matrix, each row represents the unique semantic type in UMLS that a word can be identified with (for example the word `heart' is associated with the semantic type T023:`Body Part, Organ, or Organ Component' in UMLS).

-To incorporate the $SG$ embedding matrix into the input embedding of our model, all the words that have a clinical meaning (in UMLS) are identified.
-In addition, for each word that is identified, its concept unique identifiers (CUI) and semantic group type were extracted.
-We used $s_w \in \mathbb{R}^{D_s} $ as a 1-hot vector corresponding to the semantic group of the medical word $w$.
-The identification of the UMLS terms and their UMLS semantic group was accomplished using the open-source Apache clinical Text Analysis and Knowledge Extraction System (cTakes) \cite{ctakesarticle}.
-Thus, by introducing the semantic group embedding, the input vector (equation \ref{eq:1}) for each word was updated to:
+To incorporate the $ST$ embedding matrix into the input embedding of our model, all words with a clinical meaning defined in UMLS are identified.
+For each of these words, the corresponding concept unique identifier (CUI) and semantic type are extracted.
+We use $s_w \in \mathbb{R}^{D_s} $ as a 1-hot vector corresponding to the semantic type of the medical word $w$.
+The identification of the UMLS terms and their UMLS semantic type is accomplished using the open-source Apache clinical Text Analysis and Knowledge Extraction System (cTakes) \citep{ctakesarticle}.
+Thus, by introducing the semantic type embedding, the input vector (equation \ref{eq:1}) for each word is updated to:

-where the semantic group vector $SG s_w$ was set to a zero-filled vector for words that were not identified in UMLS.
+where the semantic type vector $ST^\top s_w$ is set to a zero-filled vector for words that are not identified in UMLS.

-We hypothesized that incorporating into the input tensor the clinical information of the semantic groups is beneficial for the performance of the model.
-This is because semantic group vectors can enrich the input embeddings by forcing the embeddings of words that are associated with the same semantic group to become more similar (as we show in subsection \ref{sec:sge}).
-In addition, the semantic group representation can be used to enrich the input vector of words that were rare in the training corpus and thus the model did not have the chance to learn meaningful information for their representation.
-Figure \ref{fig:semb1} presented an overview of the insertion of the semantic group embeddings into the standard BERT architecture.
+We hypothesize that incorporating the clinical information of the semantic types into the input tensor could be beneficial for the performance of the model as the semantic type representation can be used to enrich the input vector of words that are rare in the training corpus and the model do not have the chance to learn meaningful information for their representation.
+Figure \ref{fig:semb1} presents an overview of the insertion of the semantic type embeddings into the standard BERT architecture.